zwpku/molann/README.md

 # MolANN

-Artificial Neural Networks (ANN) for Molecular Systems
+Artificial Neural Networks (ANNs) for Molecular Systems

-This package provides classes for building ANNs that include alignment layers and feature layers.
+This package implements ANNs that include alignment layers and feature layers.

 ## Usage